Maintaining Equity and Inclusion in Virtual Learning Environments

 - Flexible activities: Giving students a variety of ways to participate is an important component of Universal Design for Learning and now may be an ideal time to think about alternative ways that students can engage with your course.
 In addition to watching / listening to recorded lectures, you might have them respond to quiz questions, contribute to large and small discussions, write reflections, collaborate with classmates.
-See the Teaching Issues resource pages on the CTL site for lots of ideas, as well as the resources listed in the Be Relational section for adapting face-to-face interaction to virtual interaction.
+See the resources listed in the Be Relational section for additional ideas for adapting face-to-face interaction to virtual interaction.

 - Flexible assignments: This is also a good time to think about alternative ways that students can show you what they have learned.
 See Cal Poly Pomona’s page on Alternative Final Assessments for ideas about how to replace your final exams with other types of assessments (and check out the links at the bottom of that page for even more ideas)